Low-Code Development Platforms in 2025: Founder’s Guide

 The Vendor Lock In Risk

-This is a significant concern for about 37% of organizations.
+This is a significant concern.
 Because your application is built on a proprietary platform, moving it elsewhere can be difficult and may require a complete rewrite.
-To mitigate this, some organizations choose platforms based on open standards or build core logic as separate microservices.
+To mitigate this, consider platforms that allow for code export or that are based on open standards.
+Another strategy is to keep your core data in an external, independent database.
 When evaluating a platform, always ask: “What happens if we need to leave?”

 What’s Next?
 Trends and Pricing

 The biggest trend is widespread enterprise adoption.
-Low code use in large organizations jumped from 77% in 2021 to 94% in 2022.
-Looking ahead, Gartner forecasts that by 2025, a staggering 70% of all new enterprise applications will be developed using low code or no code platforms.
+Looking ahead, Gartner forecasts that by 2025, a staggering 70% of all new enterprise applications will be developed using low-code or no-code platforms.
 The market is projected to reach about $50 billion by 2028 as it becomes a standard part of how all software gets made.

 Pricing models vary, but most are subscription based.
 Common models include: